Billaferd/QuantumNexus/Card Creation Guidelines.md

 Define a card's attributes, such as rule box effects, Rank, and CP, while considering the Domain Points allocated and the chosen disciplines.

-### CP Assignment

-When creating cards for Quantum Nexus, it's crucial to consider the allocation of Domain Points and how they affect the CP (Command Points) assignment.
-Domain Points represent the card's proficiency in different domains, and they directly impact the CP cost of the card.

-1. Allocate Domain Points: Determine how many to allocate to each domain: Technology, Magic, Psionics, and Divinity.
-These points reflect the card's thematic and mechanical qualities.
-Keep in mind that each domain point contributes to the CP cost.

-2. Determine CP Contribution: Understand that each Domain Point allocated to a card adds to its CP cost.
-The specific CP contribution for each Domain Point can vary but typically falls within the range of 2 to 5 CP.
-This contribution reflects the card's specialization in a particular domain.
-For example if a card has 2 domain points it would have somewhere between 4 and 10 CP.

-3. The calculated CP will be used as the actual deployment cost for the card.

-4. The values assigned to the attack, defense and rule box effects will need to roughly equal the deployment cost.

 ### Attack and Defense

 Attack and defence will use up the calculated CP at a rate of about 1 CP for every two Attack and/or Defense rounded down.
+The effects and the attack and defense values should calculate to the same as the deployment cost.

 ### Rulebox Effects